Ziyang-98/peer-prep/matching-service/README-matching-service.md

 # Matching Service

-This microservice stores the coding questions from leetcode.
+This microservice match two users and returns a room id.

 ## Development